bpelikan/GitBlogs/_posts/2015-08-13-Understanding-KVC-and-KVO.md

 ### Description

-*Key Value Observer (KVO)* is based on KVC, and can observe the change of a property.
+*Key Value Observer (KVO)* is based on KVC, and can observe the change of a property of another object.

+KVO allows you to register as an observer of a given object and receive notification when specific properties on that object are changed.
+It’s an incredibly powerful capability, and it is built into Objective-C at its very core.

 ### Sample code